 The accompanying smartphone app spits out more detailed guidance which includes a complete picture of your running technique.
 You also get a Running Health score after each run which shows your injury risk in an easy to understand way.

-The smartphone app also churns out a foot heat-map as well as more general information including contact time on the ground, cadence, pace, heart rate (when connected with the Sensoria HRM or other devices), speed, distance, altitude gains, GPS track and more.
-The app also allows you to tailor your goals and track your progress.
+The upgraded Sensoria Run 2.0 app for iOS (and Web Dashboard v2.0), shows your run in detail and includes information such as a foot heat-map, foot landing, contact time on the ground, cadence, pace, heart rate (when connected with the Sensoria HRM or other devices), speed, distance, altitude gains, GPS track and more.
+The app also allows you to tailor your goals and track progress.
+And now there is the addition of the company’s artificial intelligence coach, Mara.

 Running shoe manufacturer Altra teamed up with iFit, a company that specializes in fitness wearables and associated software, to produce the IQ.
 These smart shoes feature a multi-sensored system within the length of the midsole that can sync your shoes to your smartphone and give you lots of useful data.